Greenhouse gas concentrations

 Caveats and limitations

 For both carbon dioxide and methane concentrations, the number of monitoring stations used in the analyses increased in 1999.
 The change in the number of monitoring sites may have influenced calculations of the average values and make it difficult to compare trends prior and post 1999.
-In the particular case of methane concentrations, values prior to 1999 were based on data from 1 station and may not be representative of the concentrations over Canada.
+In the particular case of methane concentrations, values prior to 1999 were based on data from a single station and may not be representative of the concentrations over Canada.

 Resources